CraftAcademy/library-challenge/README.md

 >$ load ’lib/search_services.rb’

+Create a new Library

 >$ library = Library.new

+Search for a book with only part of, or the whole author's name

 >$ library.search_author(”Pascal”)

+Search for a book with only part of, or the whole title

 >$ library.search_title(”kungen”)

+Search for books that are checked out an has the status available: false

 >$ library.unavailable_books

+Create a new Customer

 >$ customer = Customer.new

+Create a list of books that aren't checked out, and has the status available: true

 >$ customer.available_books

+Search for a book with only part of, or the whole author's name

 >$ customer.search_author(”Schulman”)

+Search for a book with only part of, or the whole title

 >$ customer.search_title(”brev”)

+Loan a book by checking it out

 >$ customer.checkout_service(1)

+Return a loaned book by checking it in

 >$ customer.checkin_service(1)